cmubig/arc-icra23/index.md

 <p style="margin:0 0 0 10px;">Stuart Elliott</p>
 <!--p style="margin:0 0 0 10px;">CMU</p-->
 <p style="margin:0 0 0 10px; font-size:10px;">Senior analyst at the OECD leading the AI
-and the Future of Skills project.
-He holds a doctorate degree in economics from the Massachusetts Institute of Technology and a BA in economics from Columbia University.
-He also received postdoctoral training in cognitive psychology at Carnegie Mellon University. </p>
+and the Future of Skills project.  </p>
 <!-- TODO: these bios are pretty looong -->
 </div> </div> </a>